0xRozier/rebalancing-bot/README.md

 - Use a dedicated wallet for the bot
 - Start with small amounts

-### Gas Costs
-- Each rebalancing costs $1-5 in gas
-- Bot only swaps when profitable
-- Monitor gas prices in volatile markets

-### Minimum Portfolio Size
-- Recommended: $500+ for optimal efficiency
-- Below $100: gas costs may exceed profits

 ### Network
 - Built for **Base network** (low fees)
 - Can be adapted for other EVM chains